RehanDaya/Enterprise-RAG-Hybrid-Search/README.md

    - Dense retrieval captures semantic similarity
    - Sparse retrieval (BM25) excels at keyword matching and rare terms
    - MMR introduces diversity to prevent information redundancy
+   - Entity-aware retrieval handles proper nouns and single-occurrence terms

 2. **Cross-Encoder Reranking**: The system employs a two-stage retrieval process where an initial broad retrieval is followed by precise reranking.
 The cross-encoder evaluates query-document pairs directly rather than comparing separate embeddings, dramatically improving precision.
 This computationally expensive step is only applied to the initially retrieved set, balancing effectiveness with efficiency.

-3. **Dynamic Retrieval Parameters**: The system adjusts retrieval parameters based on query characteristics, employing different strategies for different query types.
+3. **Dynamic Retrieval Parameters**: The system adjusts retrieval parameters based on query characteristics, employing different strategies for different query types:
+   - Increased search breadth for entity queries
+   - Specialized handling of proper nouns with case-insensitive matching
+   - Direct text matching for rare terms and single-occurrence entities
+   - Adaptive boosting of documents containing exact entity matches

+4. **Entity-Aware Processing**: The system includes specialized handling for proper nouns and rare terms:
+   - Direct text matching bypasses embedding-based search for exact name matches
+   - Multiple case variations are checked to ensure robust matching
+   - Documents containing exact entity matches are prioritized in results
+   - Fallback strategies ensure rare terms are found even in single-occurrence contexts

-This multilayered approach produces more comprehensive and relevant results than any single method could achieve.
+This multilayered approach produces more comprehensive and relevant results than any single method could achieve, with particular attention to the challenges of retrieving specific entities and rare terms.

 ## Query Enhancement